Hendrik2001/TheCostsOfRefocusing/README.md

 ### Data

 - `merged_df.csv`: An AI-generated dataset that replicates properties of the Aurum dataset.
 Regression results and other outputs are meaningless when using this dataset, but it provides an idea of the inner workings of the code.
+- `mydate_converter.csv`: Dataset that is used to convert the date format to the format used in the original research.

 ### Jupyter Notebooks